GigiDelMonaco/IntruderDetector/README.md

 ## Architecture
 ![Motion_detector_architecture](https://user-images.githubusercontent.com/51193421/210550312-730ac36b-fdc2-455b-8403-c0c7c6772b6d.png)

-Two function are used in this project:
+Three function are used in this project:

 <ul>
   <li><code>SendAlert</code>: Node-RED flow that simulate the motion sensor in order to trigger the alarm.</li>